 The CEP is responsible for the preparation and implementation of the M&E framework.
 The M&E Plan will allow for ongoing learning and feedback through the planning and implementation stages.
 The project Results Framework will guide day-to-day M&E, as well as evaluation analysis and reporting at midterm and completion.
 The IU Coordinator at ALRI will report to the IG M&E specialist on indicators and progress of project activities under Component 3, implemented by ALRI.
 An integrated Monitoring Information System (MIS) will be developed and made publicly accessible to communicate results to project stakeholders on the CEP website.
 Technical assistance will be provided by the Project for the design of the MIS and training the IA staff.
 The results monitoring is based on the agreed Results Framework and targeted annual performance objectives, which will be used to track progress in implementation activities.
 Smartphone-based field-data capture tools will be promoted as part of the monitoring efforts.

 The CEP\IG and ALRI\PMU will support monitoring and evaluation (M&E) activities to track, document, and communicate the progress and results of the project, including monitoring of the Stakeholder Engagement Plan.
-M&E Specialist supported by the CEP\IG and ALRI\PMU Social Development Specialist will be responsible for overall compilation of SEP implementation progress reports and results and summarizing them in semiannual reports to be submitted to the WB.
+M&E Specialist supported by the CEP\IG and ALRI\PMU Social Development Specialists will be responsible for overall compilation of SEP implementation progress reports and results and summarizing them in semiannual reports to be submitted to the WB.

 Feedback and grievances received through the GRM focal points will also be included in the semiannual reporting.
 The M&E Specialist supported by the CEP\IG and ALRI\PMU Social Development Specialist will collate and analyze these outcome assessments and perception-based results and include them in semiannual reports to be submitted to the WB.